andrewgreen76/flygreen/README.md

 - pointer arithmetic recap
 - sig figs in float and double values
 - loading strings into a char matrix
+- malloc() :
+  - basics recap
   - explicit type casting on return value from malloc()
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________